alexandrecuer/Bus/README.md

 Anyway it should work with more than 2 devices on the bus

-Please note that you need to install the OneWire library first in your arduinono library directory
+Please note that you need to install the OneWire library first in your arduino library directory

+You can find various PCB designs in the PCB subdirectory in order to construct your own single wire Bus

 # Usage